sunflower-land/sunflower-land/README.md

 # Directory Organization

--- Assets

-Images, Music, Branding and other Media
+Assets: Images, Music, Branding and other Media

--- Components

-Reusable react components
+Components: Reusable react components

--- Features
+Lib: Utils, classes, machines and more.

-Core domain concepts that have their own use cases/boundaries.
+Features: Core domain concepts that have their own use cases/boundaries.
   Each feature (e.g. crops) has a similar nested structure of components, graphql & lib that are specific only to that feature.

--- GraphQL

-GraphQL config

--- Lib

-Utils, classes, machines and more.

 # Contributing Guidelines

 TODO

-# Licensing
+# No Licence

-Please refer to the Licence.MD for any code related licencing.
+The previous version was used in unethically on other Blockchains.
+The team is working on deciding the licence that will best suit our community.
+Until then, the code falls under No Licence and cannot be reused.

 All media assets (images and music) are not available for use in commercial or private projects.